 Groupe SEB's eco-design policy aims to reduce the environmental footprint of the Group's products throughout their life cycle.
 To move forward with this policy, it is supported by an eco-design guide that clearly incorporates every stage of the life cycle of products and their packaging (extraction of raw materials, manufacturing, transport, use and end of life).
 It is structured around the Group's eco-design priorities: energy efficiency, recyclability, repairability, use of recycled materials and bio-sourced polymers, reduction of carbon footprint during transport, replacement of unpopular substances, etc. For each eco-design priority, the guide states the Group's ambitions and defines performance levels based on measurable criteria.
-Eco-design is embedded within the product design process and allows project teams to select the appropriate performance level for each new product based on the specifications.
+Ecodesign is embedded within the product design process and allows project teams to select the appropriate performance level for each new product based on the specifications.

 This guide is a key tool in meeting the Group's environmental targets.
 It has been distributed to the entire innovation community, i.e. the Marketing, R&D, Design, Purchasing, Quality and Legal teams.
 Its introduction was underpinned by a major training initiative in 2014/2015, and additional training is regularly organized for the development teams.
-In 2017, for example, around 50 people at the Brazilian subsidiary benefited from a refresher training or this kind was organized for the Personal Care Marketing, Quality and Development teams and the Linen Care Marketing teams, complemented by three webinars for the whole of the Quality and Development community.
+In 2017, for example, around 50 people at the Brazilian subsidiary benefited from a refresher training course on the guide, at the subsidiary's request.
+In 2018, training of this kind was organized for the Personal Care Marketing, Quality and Development teams and the Linen Care Marketing teams, complemented by three webinars for the whole of the Quality and Development community.